michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 8. But I answered and said, Who art thou, my Lord?
 And he said to me, I am Jeshu Natsroya, whom thou persecutest!

-9. And the men who were with me saw the light, but the voice they understoodLit. "heard." not which spake with me.
+9. And the men who were with me saw the light, but the voice they understood

 10. And I said, What shall I do, my Lord?
 And he said to me, Arise, go into Darmsuk, and there shall it be told thee of whatever it is commanded thee to do.